 We know how frustrating it can be at a time like this, but we’ve seen it a lot before, and we’ll likely see it more in the future.
 Once the processing is complete, the claimant will receive a Notice of Award letter detailing all the payment information such as monthly benefit amount, Social Security back payment amount owed, when monthly checks will start and how much was paid to the attorney, if you made use of one.

-Finally, there are some miscellaneous items that can cause delays.
+Finally, there are some miscellaneous items that can cause delays and social Security myths that disturbs you.
 For instance, if you were married or divorced during the time your claim was pending, this will likely cause a delay.
 The same is true if you returned to work during this same process.
 Delays should be expected there as well.

 Call us today for a free consultation from our Social Security lawyers from North Carolina And West Virginia.
 Our toll-free number is 1-877-526-3457.
 If you can’t talk right now, fill out this form, and a representative will call you at a more convenient time.